OndrejSlamecka/hmc/README.md

 * Fix: Repeated timer kills just before ticks can lead to drift from actual elapsed time (when starting progress timer, status should be fetched from MPD?)
 * Improve: Make "next song" more responsive: execute "next song" MPD call asynchronously, before it returns queue all "next song" commands and once it returns just process them at once.
 * Playing queue (like billy has).
+* Recover when connection fails (can be fixed by the user by using `MPD_HOST=127.0.0.1 hmc` for now, maybe should be used by the Haskell MPD package or by libmpd?)